privacybydesign/irma-documentation/yivi-docs/docs/what-is-yivi.md

 Currently the following IRMA servers exist:

-* The `irma server` command of the [`irma`](irma-cli.md) binary: a standalone daemon exposing its requestor API as HTTP endpoints.
+* The `yivi irma server` command of the [`irma`](yivi-cli.md) binary: a standalone daemon exposing its requestor API as HTTP endpoints.
 [Documentation](irma-server.md); [API reference](api-irma-server.md).
 * The `irmaserver` Go library, exposing a HTTP server that handles IRMA sessions with the Yivi app, and Go functions for starting and managing IRMA sessions.
 [Documentation](irma-server-lib.md); [API reference](https://godoc.org/github.com/privacybydesign/irmago/server/irmaserver).
 * The now deprecated [`irma_api_server`](https://github.com/privacybydesign/irma_api_server).

 ## About this documentation

 IRMA uses JSON to pass messages within IRMA sessions.
 The majority of IRMA is [written in Go](https://github.com/privacybydesign/irmago), and the JSON messages generally correspond to specific Go structs.
-For example, the [`GET /session/{token}/result`](api-irma-server.md#get-sessionrequestortokenresult) endpoint of the [`irma server`](irma-server.md) outputs instances of the [`server.SessionResult`](https://godoc.org/github.com/privacybydesign/irmago/server#SessionResult).
+For example, the [`GET /session/{token}/result`](api-irma-server.md#get-sessionrequestortokenresult) endpoint of the [`yivi irma server`](irma-server.md) outputs instances of the [`server.SessionResult`](https://godoc.org/github.com/privacybydesign/irmago/server#SessionResult).
 In such cases, a link to the corresponding Go struct will be included.
 This can tell you what fields you can use or expect.
 (Note that some structs have custom (un)marshalers.
 See also the [Go documentation](https://blog.golang.org/json-and-go) on JSON and Go.)